aleszu/topicmodeling/README.md

  [9] ":_trump"         "president_trump" "trump_,"         "trump_is"
 [13] "to_trump"        "claims"          "trump_to"
 ```

 ## Topic modeling picks up mostly "hard" news

 This topic modeling shows that of the most popular topics across time, most can be categorized as "hard" news.
 Of these eight topics, only "Meryl Streep" might be considered "soft," although the peak in news coverage mentioning Streep came in the wake of her [comments](http://www.cnn.com/2017/01/08/entertainment/meryl-streep-golden-globes-speech/index.html) at the Golden Globes about Donald Trump, arguably "hard" news.

 ## Looking at social shares by topic

-I ran a Excel pivot table of predicted topics by total social shares.
-Trump, health care and Dakota Access were most popular in this dataset.
+I ran a Excel pivot table of predicted topics by total social shares. **Trump, U.S. policy, health care** and **Dakota Access** were most popular in this dataset.

 ![img](http://aleszu.com/textualanalysis/top500-plots/socialshares.png)